|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 Not only will this help with your A-Level Geography coursework, but you will orientate this around two key modules of your course; Coasts and Changing Places.

-In order to study A-Level Geography, you will need to have achieved GCSE maths and English Language at a minimum of grade 5, with one of those being slightly higher at a grade 6.
+In order to study A-Level Geography, you will need to have achieved GCSE Maths and English Language at a grade 5.

 The sixth form day is 9am - 4.15pm, Monday-Friday.

 You will study each of your subjects for 4hr 45min per week, across three separate lessons.

 Your timetable will be determined by the combination of subjects that your study, which will be made available to you at the start of the academic year.

 You are not required to be on campus when you do not have a timetabled lesson, although we would strongly recommend that you are.
 Making effective use of our learning facilities and resources during such study periods, will ensure that you keep on top of your work and make significant progress in your studies, not to mention developing important time-management, organisation and independent-study skills.